vuongngocanh189/popular-sections-template/readme.md

 Plan:

-* CTA section with a heading, a subtext and a simple form to sign up (cta-form)
+* CTA section with a heading, a subtext and a simple form to sign up (cta-form) - done

-* A section with heading and text align vertically and horizontally ( info-align-section )
+* A section with heading and text align vertically and horizontally ( info-section )

 * A section to display 3 blog posts with thumbnails + title + extract (blog-thumb-section)